Apprenticeships

 Where will I be working?

 You will spend your first year (September to July) in full time training with Gloucestershire Engineering Training (GET) at their dedicated facility based on Corinium Avenue in Gloucester.
-You will then be based on our site at TBS, 10 minutes away on the Gloucester Business Park in Brockworth, with a day release back at GET.
+From year 2 you are then be based on our purpose-built site at TBS, 10 minutes away, on the Gloucester Business Park in Brockworth, with a day release back at GET.

 How long does it take to complete the apprenticeship?